-The City has certain responsibilities related to data collection and reporting to the RWQCB as well as in some instances to the owners of water systems and the State Water Resources Control Board Division of Drinking Water (SWRCB).
-This Chapter will detail the data that must be collected, the procedure for reporting to RWQCB, and notifications to owners of water systems and SWRCB.
+The City has certain responsibilities related to data collection and reporting to the RWQCB as well as in some instances to the owners of water systems and the SWRCB Division of Drinking Water.
+This Chapter will detail the data that must be collected, the procedure for reporting to the RWQCB, and notifications to owners of water systems and the SWRCB.